Need exciting yet easy holiday ideas for family night?

 Begin the day with fun Rudolph waffles or pancakes.
-Pile a small pancake on top of a large one.
+It’s simple!
+First, pile a small pancake on top of a large one.
 Slice banana slices for eyes, a raspberry for a nose, and add bacon antlers to finish it off.
-Another great idea is the lunch box special below.
-Try these reindeer sandwiches for a themed lunch or snack.
+Or try these reindeer sandwiches for a themed lunch or snack.

 And finally, these adorable reindeer ornaments memorialize your special Rudolph movie night.
 Make extras to give to grandparents this holiday season!